kagiko/vaultwarden-wiki/Proxy-examples.md

 set_real_ip_from ::1; # which downstream proxy to trust, enter address of your proxy in front real_ip_header proxy_protocol; # optional, if you want nginx to override remote_addr with info from proxy_protocol. depends on which variables you use regarding remote addr in log template and in server or stream blocks.

-# below based on blackdex example:
+# below based on @BlackDex's example:

 # The `upstream` directives ensure that you have a http/1.1 connection
 # This enables the keepalive option and better performance